IQTLabs/packet_cafe/ui/README.md

 Here are quick scripts to get started:

 - `npm install`: Install Node dependencies
-- `npm start`: Start the hot reloading development server.
+- `npm start`: Start the hot reloading development server inside the `ui` folder
 - `npm test`: Run the test suit and watch for changes.
 - `npm build`: Build a production optimized bundle of the app.